Lucas-Armand/Statistical-Comparisons-of-Classifiers-Python/README.md

 This work is a python implamentation of famous Demšar's paper "Statistical comparisons of classifiers over multiple data sets" which gives us a good explanation on this question.

+This work was produced with assistance from by Prof. Gerson Zaverucha as a task for the class "Tópicos Especiais em Inteligência Artificial" in the Programa de Engenharia de Sistemas e Computação (PESC) COPPE/UFRJ.

 # About this work

 The code was construct in Python 2.7.11 and libraries Scikit-learn, Pandas and Numpy are used in this work.